sophiafreiji/FYP_P54_2026/README.md

 1. Settings
 2. Security and Privacy
-3. Credential Storage
-4. Install from Device Storage
-5. CA Certificate
+3. Import the two on your phone
-6. Install `rootca.crt` and `FYP54-CA.pem`
+4. Install `rootca.crt` and `FYP54-CA.pem`
+5. Trust them

 ---